 When Guru occupies 7th-from-Chandra, the pair are usually doctrinally compatible. in the sense that they share a similar ideological framework for understanding the world around them.
 They tend to hold similar beliefs, often a common catechism, and have a comparably equivalent scope of wisdom.
-They see about the same-sized portion of the world.
+They see approximately the same-sized portion of the worlds.

 Guru's results also depend upon Parashari drishti received from other graha into Guru, the usual characteristics of Guru's bhava, and the agenda of Devaguru's planetary ruler.
 Depending on the specific characteristics of Guru, the mate may have either dominant or muted behaviors of the agency of guidance such as preaching and teaching.

 Guru in 7th-from-Chandra is one of the profile elements that can contribute to a prognosis for multiple lifemates.
-However all of the mates are likely to demonstrate the broader Guru behaviors of globalism and philosophical viewpoint.
+However all of the mates are likely to benefit the native.
+They all demonstrate the broader Guru behaviors of globalism and philosophical viewpoint.